 Everyone needs friends to lean on, share social time with, talk to, and help find solutions when life is difficult.
-Peer support is exactly that– people who have gone through similar life experiences giving social, emotional, and practical support to one another.
+Peer support is exactly that – people who have gone through similar life experiences giving social, emotional, and practical support to one another.
 Veterans are uniquely qualified to be peer supporters to other vets.
-With social isolation being a major contributor to depression, PTSD, and suicide, peer support is a very important tool to prevent suicide and suffering.
+With social isolation being a major contributor to depression, PTSD, and suicide, peer support is a valuable tool to prevent suicide and suffering.

 Because many veterans would like to support others but might not have the skills to do so, we have designed and a Peer Support Training program.
 We created our 3-day training with veteran peers, mental health counselors, and education professionals.
 It is intended to teach participants effective communication skills, awareness around trauma symptoms, and how to use their personal story to encourage and motivate someone else to seek wellness.
 Our goal is to create a strong culture of peer support, within our staff and volunteers, within other veteran service organizations, and in the community at large.